-A number of concerning lineages classified as VOCs are associated with either higher transmissibility, virulence or ability to evade the immune response gained through prior infection or vaccination.
-The mutations in the viral genome of these variants are associated with change in 'fitness' or are unique to their lineage and can therefore be used as genetic markers for genotyping.
+Several concerning lineages classified as VOCs are associated with higher transmissibility, virulence, or the ability to evade the immune response gained through prior infection or vaccination.
+The mutations in the viral genome of these variants are associated with a change in 'fitness' or are unique to their lineage and can be used as genetic markers for genotyping.
 It allows discriminating from the wild-type (WT) strain or other variants.
-Confronting these new variants demands constant surveillance and accelerated development of innovative early-detection tools.
+Confronting these new variants, including the Omicron/B.1.1.529 variant, demands constant surveillance and the accelerated development of innovative early-detection tools.

 Same-day SARS-CoV-2 genotyping results

 QIAGEN leverages its expertise in assay design for these two technologies to provide your lab with high-performance genotyping assays.